Volume 13, Issue 1 (3-2025) jmsthums 2025, 13(1): 59-69 | Back to browse issues page

 4- Department of Occupational Health and Safety Engineering, School of Health, Torbat Heydariyeh University of Medical Sciences, Torbat Heydariyeh, Iran

-Background & Aim: Drivers of light, medium and heavy vehicles constitute an occupational group that is highly exposed to noise.
-The present study aimed to investigate the changes in hearing thresholds due to exposure to noise and to determine the level of hearing loss in drivers of intercity vehicles.
+Background & Aim: Drivers of light vehicles, semi-heavy, and heavy vehicles constitute an occupational group exposed to workplace noise.
+This study was done to investigate the change in hearing threshold caused by noise exposure and to identify the extent of hearing loss among drivers of intercity vehicles.

-Methods: This descriptive-analytical study examined occupational health records of truck and passenger vehicle drivers in Esfarayen City from 2018 to 2023.
-In this study, 101 intercity drivers who had audiometry records in these two years were randomly selected.
-The audiometry tests of drivers were recorded and data were analyzed by means of SPSS software version 25 using Independent t-test, paired t-test, correlation coefficient, and linear regression.
+Methods: In this descriptive-analytical study, occupational health records of drivers of freight and passenger transport services were investigated in Esfarayen County from 2018 to 2023.
+101 intercity drivers who had audiometric records for the two mentioned years were randomly selected.
+Driver audiometry test results were written down, and data were analyzed using SPSS software version 25 using independent t-test, paired t-test, correlation coefficients, and linear regression.

-Results: The findings showed that hearing loss in truck drivers was significantly associated with demographic factors such as age, BMI, and systolic blood pressure.
-Also, the comparison of hearing loss in 2018 and 2023 showed that hearing loss increased in both truck and passenger driver groups after five years, however, no significant difference was observed in overall hearing loss between the two groups.
+Results: The findings showed that hearing loss among freight drivers correlated significantly with demographic parameters, including age, body mass index, and systolic blood pressure (P < 0.05).
+Comparison of hearing loss from 2018 to 2023 showed that hearing loss has increased in both freight and passenger driver groups after five years, but there was no significant difference in overall hearing loss between the two groups (P>0.05).

 Type of Study: Research | Subject: Special